 We make our artisan Tronchon cheese with raw goat milk and vegetable rennet.

-The tradition of Tronchón cheesemaking
+The tradition of Tronchón cheesemaking in Valencia

 Tronchón is the traditional cheese of our territory.
 The origin of this artisan cheese finds its roots in past centuries.
 It is mentioned in the 17th-century novel Don Quijote an influential opera written by Miguel de Cervantes.
 This cheese is produced in the Maestrazgo, a region that extends through the provinces of Teruel, Castellón, and Tarragona.